sc-nun216/5m-data-2.7-data-orchestration-testing/lesson.md

 - The second code cell is pre-populated with an arbitrarily chosen Batch Request and Expectation Suite to get you started.
 Edit the data_asset_name to reference the data we want to validate: `resale_flat_202307.csv`.

-You can then execute all cells in the notebook in order to store the Checkpoint to your Data Context.
+Then execute all cells in the notebook in order to store the Checkpoint to your Data Context.

 ### Inspect the Validation Results